scindex/scindex/scindex.md

 - **S0230**: Tracing & Performance Analysis
   - *Description*: Track requests as they flow through a distributed system, providing insights into latency, dependencies, and performance bottlenecks.
   - *Examples*: Jaeger, Zipkin, OpenTelemetry

+- **S0299**: Provisional Observability Item
+  - *Description*: A temporary holding category for Observability items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: S03 - Communication
 _Mechanisms for data exchange between different parts of a system or between different systems._